 Enamel Chip or Craze Lines

-The mildest form of tooth damage involves a small chip or superficial crack in the enamel.
+The mildest form of tooth damage involves a small chip or superficial crack in the enamel — the hard outer layer of the tooth.
 These injuries may not cause pain but can result in a rough or uneven edge.
+Craze lines are tiny surface cracks that usually do not require treatment but should be monitored.

 Enamel and Dentine Fracture

-A more significant break may extend through the enamel into the dentine.
+A more significant break may extend through the enamel into the dentine, the softer layer beneath.
 This type of fracture may cause sensitivity to temperature, pressure, or sweet foods.
+The tooth may appear visibly broken, and a dental assessment is advisable to determine appropriate care.

 Fractures Involving the Pulp